 Step 4.
 Initiate the mass manufacturing based on the archetype or final product prototype.
 Now that the archetype or the final product prototype is ready, which is perfect in every sense, entrepreneur inventors should proceed with mass production of the conceived product.
 Partner with a reliable product manufacturer or, if the budget is not the constraint, set up your own manufacturing facility.
 Once the product starts rolling out in bulk quantity, take it to the market and start selling to the potential customers.

 If you need help with product prototype development, then get in touch with GID Development Corporation.
-A leading product prototype development company in California, GID Development Corporation not only provides prototype development service, but product design, product development, and other product fulfillment services as well.
-Just head over to https://www.gidcompany.com// to learn more.
+A leading product prototype development company in California, GID Development Corporation not only provides prototype development services, but product design, product development, and other product fulfillment services as well.
+Just head over to https://www.gidcompany.com/ to learn more.

-GID Development Corporation always believes in assisting their customers in any way they can; hence, they are currently offering a 15-minute free telephonic conference to answer various product design, product prototyping and product development-related questions that the entrepreneur inventors may have.
+GID Development Corporation always believes in assisting their customers in any way they can; hence, they are currently offering a 15-minute free telephonic conference to answer various product design, product prototyping, and product development-related questions that the entrepreneur inventors may have.
 All the entrepreneur inventor needs to do is call Jim Grimes at 714-323-1052 between 8:00 AM to 5:00 PM PST.
+Checkout our product Steri-Write.